OCN-682-UH/Glover/Week_06/Scripts/Week6HW.md

 ## Introduction

-This report takes a look at the site characteristics from Dr. Silbiger’s dataset on the coral reefs of Mo’orea.
-The main goal here is to whip up a publication-quality figure and table to complete the Week 6 Homework objectives!
+The main goal here is to whip up a publication-quality figure and table to complete the Week 6 Homework objectives using the Mo’orea data!

 ------------------------------------------------------------------------

-## 1. Getting Started: Packages and Data
+## 1. Packages and Data

 First, load up the R packages needed. **`tidyverse`** is for data wrangling and plotting, **`here`** helps keep file paths easy,